Institute for Global and International Studies

 Fare-thee-well to Evan Faber

 Last month we said fare-thee-well to Evan Faber as he completed his position as Executive Associate with the Project on Forward Engagement and began to transition to the next stage of his career.
 "The past four-plus years working for Prof. Fuerth have been nothing short of life-changing; I'm proud of the work we accomplished together, and I am honored to have learned so much from him," Evan said in an email announcement to colleagues.
 "I expect that our work together on Anticipatory Governance will continue in new and even more interesting ways."
-Evan moves next to consult on a project with the Rockefeller Foundation in New York City, which he says is "a very exciting opportunity that ought to help me determine the best ways that I can exercise my commitment to foresight, technology and strategic thinking to make a positive social impact."
+Evan moves next to consult on a project with the Rockefeller Foundation in New York, which he says is "a very exciting opportunity that ought to help me determine the best ways that I can exercise my commitment to foresight, technology and strategic thinking to make a positive social impact."

 Western Hemisphere Working Group event coverage and blog launching

-On March 26th at the Elliott School of International Affairs, Western Hemisphere Working Group launched it's initiative by presenting an informational panel entitled "Big Trucks, Pop Star Politics and Consensus Building: The Politics of Development in Haiti."
+The Western Hemisphere Working Group launched it's initiative by presenting an informational panel entitled "Big Trucks, Pop Star Politics and Consensus Building: The Politics of Development in Haiti."
 The panel featured Raymond Joseph, former Haitian Ambassador to the US, Jonathan Katz, journalist and author and Mark Schneider of the International Crisis Group, who discussed their recent work on post-Earthquake Haitian development.
 Following the event the Western Hemisphere Working Group launched its new blog Focus on Haiti.
 View the official C-SPAN coverage here.

 Two additional working papers now online